ummadiviany/pds_final_projects/README.md

         2. Everyone likes to see the results in the form of `graphs` and `charts`.
 So, make sure you visualize the answers to the questions you asked in the previous part.

-### Project 4 : Medical Transcription Analysis
+### Project 4 : Medical Image Visualization and Analysis
-1. The project aims to analyse the medical transcription dataset.
-The dataset is located in the `data/medical_transcriptions/mtsamples.csv` directory.
+1. The project aims to read, visualize and analyze the medical images.
+The dataset is located in the `data/medical_images/` directory.
-2. The dataset is a `csv` file. `CSV` stands for `C`omma `S`eparated `V`alues.
-It is a simple file format used to store tabular data, such as a spreadsheet or database.
-Each line of the file is a data record.
-Each record consists of one or more fields, separated by commas.
-The use of the comma as a field separator is the source of the name for this file format.
+2. The dataset contains medical images of `MRI` and `CT` scans for different anatomical parts of the body.
+It also contains the `segmentation masks` for the images.
-3. The dataset contains following fields :
+3. The dataset has
+   1. `Hippocampus MRI` images and segmentation masks
+   2. `Heart MRI` images and segmentation masks
+   3. `Prostate MRI` images and segmentation masks
+   4. `Abdomen CT` images and segmentation masks
+4. These scans are used to diagnose the diseases of the body.
+The segmentation masks are used to identify the different parts of the body in the images.
+5. Scans are in `NIFTI` format. `NIFTI` is a standard format for storing medical images.
+6. All the scans are `3D Volumes`.
+Each 3D volume is a stack of `2D images`.
+Each 2D image is called a `slice`.
+7. Your first task is to read the images and visualize them.
+You can use the `nibabel` library to read the images.
+8. Visualizing the images is important to understand the data.
+You can use the `matplotlib` library to visualize the images.
+Visualization can be done in multiple ways.
+You can visualize the images in the following ways:
-   - `description` : Short brief of the interaction between the patient and the doctor.
+   1. Visualize the `slices` of the images and the segmentation masks.
-   - `medical_specialty` : Medical specialty of the issue discussed in the transcription.
-   - `sample_name` : Medical Samples used for the diagnosis.
-   - `transcription` : Full transcription of the interaction between the patient and the doctor.
+   2. Visualize the `3D volumes` of the images and the segmentation masks.
-   - `keywords` : Keywords of the transcription
-4. The project can be divided into sub-areas as follows :
-   - `Data Preprocessing`
-        1. Write functions to read the csv file.
-Suggestion : Use the `pandas` library.
-        2. This dataset needs bit of pre-processing.
-The `medical_specialty` field contains multiple values.
-You need to split the values and create a list of values.
-For example, if the `medical_specialty` field contains `Orthopedics, Neurology`, then you need to split it into `['Orthopedics', 'Neurology']`.
-        3. The keywords field contains multiple values.
-You need to split the values and transform it into a list of values.
-For example, if the `keywords` field contains `'pain, headache, migraine'`, then you need to split it into `['pain', 'headache', 'migraine']`.
-        4. Look into the dataset and find out if there are any other fields that need to be pre-processed.
-   - `Data Analysis`
-        1. In this part you can prepare a set of questions at least 10 and answer them using the dataset.
-        2. Some examples questions to get you started:
-            * What is the `most common` medical specialty?
-            * What is the `most common` medical sample?
-            * What is the `most common` keyword?
-            * What is the `average` length of the transcription?
-            * What is the `average` length of the description?
-            * What is the `average` length of the keywords?
+9. The next task is to analyze the images.
+You can use the `numpy` library to analyze the images.
+The analysis part is open ended.
+10. You can perform simple statistical analysis on the images.
+You can also perform more complex analysis like `image segmentation` and `image classification`.
+11. Statistical analysis may include the following:
+    1. Calculate the `mean`, `median`, `standard deviation`, `minimum` and `maxmum` for the whole image, segmented image.
+    2. Now compare the statistics of the segmented image with the whole image.
+What do you observe?
+12. Complex analysis may include the following:
+    1. Perform `image segmentation` on the images.
+You can use the `scikit-image` library to perform image segmentation.
+    2. Perform `image classification` on the images.
+You can use the `scikit-learn` library to perform image classification.
+    3. You can also perform `image registration` on the images.
+You can use the `SimpleITK` library to perform image registration.
+12. Try with statistical analysis first and then move on to more complex analysis.
+Although, we do not expect you to perform complex analysis, you can try it if you want to.
-            * And so on...
-Get creative and come up with your own questions.
+13. Remember, the analysis part is open ended.
+You can come up with your own analysis ideas and implement them.
-   - `Data Visualization`
-        1. In this part you can make use of the `matplotlib` and `seaborn` libraries to visualize the answers to the questions you asked in the previous part.
-        2. Everyone likes to see the results in the form of `graphs` and `charts`.
-So, make sure you visualize the answers to the questions you asked in the previous part.

 ### Project 5 : Patient Health Statistical Analysis